How to get cash from a credit card

 Potential impact on credit scores

 Getting a cash advance won’t directly impact your credit scores.
-But because it uses up some of the credit you have available, it could affect your credit utilization ratio
+But because it uses up some of the credit you have available, it could affect your credit utilization ratio.

 Your credit utilization ratio is a measure of how much credit you’ve used versus how much credit you have.
 It’s one of the factors that affect your credit scores.
+Your credit card balance will go up by the cash advance amount plus interest and fees, which can in turn increase your credit utilization ratio.

-Getting cash from a credit card in a nutshell
+Getting cash from a credit card

 Get started